mohsinapex/ApexTunes/README.md

 <h1>Disclaimer</h1>

-This project is **not affiliated with, funded, authorized, endorsed by, or in any way associated** with YouTube, Google LLC, MohsinApex-Music Group LLC, or any of their affiliates and subsidiaries.
+This project is **not affiliated with, funded, authorized, endorsed by, or in any way associated** with YouTube, Google LLC, ApexTunes Group LLC, or any of their affiliates and subsidiaries.

 All trademarks, service marks, and intellectual property rights referenced in this project belong to their respective owners.